top of page

 Understanding the various college recruiting rules and guidelines is essential for athletes and parents embarking on the recruitment journey.
 By familiarizing yourself with the various periods and adopting effective communication strategies, you can navigate the process with confidence.
 Remember to set realistic expectations and focus on personal growth throughout the journey.

 Make sure your DIAMOND PLAYERS RECRUITS PROFILE is complete and up to date.
-Access our Resource Center for additional in-depth recruiting info, including college site links, articles, and information to improve yourself and your game.
+Access our Resource Center for additional in-depth recruiting information, including college site links, articles, and resources to enhance your knowledge and improve your game.
 Good luck as you pursue your dreams of playing at the “NEXT LEVEL”

 Go to our step-by-step Create Recruiting Profile Guide.